#GoldMovie, #MonsterTrucks, and more – Movie Reviews

 Gold

-Click on a vendor to purchase: Amazon, Best BuyiTunes, Target, and Wal-mart (FTC Affiliate Disclaimer)
+Click on a vendor to purchase (FTC Affiliate Disclaimer)

 In 1981, Reno, Nevada, Washoe Mining was doing well.
 Washoe, created by Kenny’s grandfather, and grown by Kenny’s father, is making great money.
-However, Kenny Sr had died and 7 years later the business is failing due to the recession.
-Kenny Jr and his employees are working out of a bar and Kenny is desperate to find gold mine.
-One night, Kenny has a dream about Indonesia being rich with gold and finds Michael Acosta, a geologist, to help him find it.
+However, Kenny Sr died and 7 years later the business failed due to the recession.
+Kenny Jr and his employees are working out of a bar and Kenny is desperate to find a gold mine.
+One night, Kenny has a dream about Indonesia being rich in gold and finds Michael Acosta, a geologist, to help him find it.
 Michael informs him that working in Indonesia will not be easy or cheap.
 Kenny promises to come up with the capital if Michael can find the equipment, permits, and workers.
-The two start working together and keep a 6 man crew working 12 hour shifts everyday.
+The two start working together and keep a 6-man crew working 12-hour shifts every day.
 Just when the workers strike, Kenny gets malaria.
-In fear that he will die without anything, he gives Michael is last bit of money to bring the workers back.
+In fear that he will die without anything, he gives Michael his last bit of money to bring the workers back.
 When Kenny gets better, Michael gives him the good news.
 They struck gold!!!!
 News of their gold find soon hits the US and everyone wants a piece of it.
-It’s not until long Kenny is at the New York Stock Exchange and Washoe is trading publicly.
-But with untrustworthy bankers, blood thirsty competitors, and an FBI investigation, you will only ask yourself one question: Did Kenny know?
+It’s not until Kenny is at the New York Stock Exchange and Washoe is trading publicly.
+But with untrustworthy bankers, bloodthirsty competitors, and an FBI investigation, you will only ask yourself one question: Did Kenny know?

 I give it 2.5 out of 5 stars